Tamilakam

-Tamilakam comprised that part of India south of the Maurya Empire c.
-250 BCE.

-Tamilakam (தமிழகம்) also known as ancient Tamil country as was the geographical region inhabited by the ancient Tamil people, covering the southernmost region of the Indian subcontinent.
-Tamilakam covered today's Tamil Nadu, Kerala, Puducherry, Lakshadweep and southern parts of Andhra Pradesh and Karnataka.
+Tamilakam (தமிழகம்), also known as ancient Tamil country, was the geographical region inhabited or dominated by the ancient Tamil people, covering the southernmost region of the Indian subcontinent.
+Tamilakam occupied today's Tamil Nadu, Kerala, Puducherry, Lakshadweep and southern parts of Andhra Pradesh and Karnataka.
 Traditional accounts and the Tolkāppiyam referred to these territories as a single cultural area, where Tamil was the natural language (Note: Thapar mentions the existence of a common language of the Dravidian group: "Ashoka in his inscription refers to the peoples of South India as the Cholas, Cheras, Pandyas and Satiyaputras - the crucible of the culture of Tamilakam - called thus from the predominant language of the Dravidian group at the time, Tamil".) and permeated the culture of all its inhabitants.
 (Note: See, for example, Kanakasabhai.)
 The ancient Tamil country was divided into kingdoms.
-The best known among them were the Cheras, Cholas, Pandyans and Pallavas.
-During the Sangam period, Tamil culture began to spread outside Tamilakam.
-Ancient Tamil settlements were also established in Sri Lanka (Sri Lankan Tamils) and the Maldives (Giravarus).
+The best known among them were the Cheras, Cholas, Pandyas and Pallavas.

+During the Sangam period, Tamil language and culture began to spread outside Tamilakam.
+Ancient Tamil settlements were recorded in the Maldives, in Sri Lanka, and in few coastal locations of Southeastern Asia.
+Modern populations such as the Giravarus, or the Sri Lankan Tamils, derive some of their roots from these waves of migration and cultural diffusion.

-During the Prehistorical, Classical, Middle and Early Modern ages, the entire region of Tamilakam mostly remained unconquered by the Northern Indo-Aryan dynasties, ranging from the Maurya Empire to the Mughal Empire.
+During the Classical ages, the region of Tamilakam mostly remained unconquered by dynasties and centres of power established in the northern part of the subcontinent, such as the Maurya Empire and Gupta Empire while having exchanges with them.

 In contemporary India, Tamil politicians and orators often use the name Tamilakam to refer to Tamil Nadu alone.